 We do value and esteem scripture highly.
 It is important to note that a biblical worldview implies a spiritual or supernatural worldview.
 Another way to explain it would be Hebrew mindset over Greek mindset - Eastern worldview over Western worldview.

 Our goal at New Life is not so much that we adhere to Baptist doctrine as that we adhere to biblical doctrine.
 I don’t say this arrogantly, but it is clear that our church differs with most Baptist churches in our views of and practice of the gifts of the Spirit and the supernatural in general.
-In doctrine we hold to Baptist or orthodox evangelical systematic theology.
+In doctrine we hold to orthodox evangelical systematic theology.
 In practice and experience we are more charismatic.
 Charismatic is a term that means gifts practitioner.
 We embrace all of the gifts of the Holy Spirit enthusiastically.

 For these reasons we fellowship with a wide range of believers - evangelical, charismatic, traditional, contemporary, liturgical, contemplative, and more and we cheer them all on, because we all have a useful place in the kingdom and good work is being done in a wide variety of churches.
 Our hope is to bless the greater body of Christ for the sake of the world we live and work in.
 “How good and pleasing it is when brothers dwell together in unity…for this is a place of commanded blessing" (Psalm 133).